datchley/jquery-utils/README.md

 + DOM Utilities for manipulation

 ## Class-like Properties
-This extension allows you to treat custom element attributes in much the same way you would the special class attribute using jQuery methods.
-These let you treat an attribute's value as a collection of names/strings, just like the 'class' attribute.
+This extension lets you treat an attribute's value as a collection of names/strings, just like the 'class' attribute.

 For example, given a custom attribute called `test-prop`, you can do the following: